Rare Mastiff Dog Breeds

 However, there is a bit of a stubborn streak in the breed which can be counteracted in the hands of a firm yet fair leader who can provide consistent training from an early age.

-Proper socialization is an important part of the EM's handling to make sure they are comfortable around strangers and other dogs.
+Proper socialization is an important part of the EM's handling to make sure they are comfortable in a variety of situations, around strangers and other dogs.

-The English Mastiff has an average lifespan of about 7 years, but some have lived much longer.
+The English Mastiff has an lifespan between 6 to 10 years, but some have lived much longer.
 One record exists of an EM named Kush living to age 15.

-Proper veterinary care and good nutrition definitely plays an important part in raising a healthy Mastiff.
+Regular veterinary oversight, exercise and good nutrition definitely play an important part in raising a healthy Mastiff.

 Great Dane